 Is situated in the county of Simcoe.
 It is bounded on the north by the township of Cardwell and Skeleton Lake, on the east by the township of Stephenson, on the south by the township of Monck, and on the west by Lake Rosseau.
 It was surveyed in 1865, by Provincial Land Surveyor T. W. Nash, and contains an area of 48,856 acres, including water and roads.

-The following is an extract from Mr. Nash's report of survey :-

-"The soil of this township has a local reputation of being the best along the Parry Sound Road.
-The valleys furnish a rich clay loam, insome places inclined to sandy loam; in the high parts the land is not so good, being light sandy soil.
+The following is an extract from Mr. Nash's report of survey :- some places inclined to sandy loam; in the high parts the land is not so good, being light sandy soil.